 - Configuration 1, as mentioned above: Check WiFi, mobile data, and VPN.
 Since an active VPN connection drains your battery faster, you probably only enable it if necessary.
 If you always use a VPN, it is sufficient only to check VPN (uncheck all other checkboxes).

 - Configuration 2, as mentioned above: Check WiFi and mobile data.
 It is necessary to configure OpenVPN for Android, too.
 We will show you the required steps below.

 Some apps come with built-in Tor support, e.g., F-Droid, dandelion*, Tusky, and Tor Browser.
 Only check the “Tor” checkbox.

 Apps without built-in Tor support

-Other apps may not have native support for Tor, however, you can tunnel their traffic through Tor.
-Check the “Tor” checkbox and either “WiFi” and/or “mobile data”.
-As a result, all traffic of these apps is tunneled through Tor, but only if the smartphone is connected with WiFi resp. mobile data connection.
+Other apps may not have native support for Tor; however, you can tunnel their traffic through Tor.
+Check the “Tor” checkbox and either “WiFi” or “mobile data.”
+If the smartphone is connected with WiFi resp. your mobile data connection, all network traffic of these apps is tunneled through Tor.

 Don’t forget to enable “OpenVPN for Android” rules.

 Open OpenVPN for Android on your device.
 You can import configuration files using the “+” button.
 Normally, OpenVPN tunnels all network traffic through Android’s single VPN slot.
 If you want to run a VPN and Tor at the same time, you must change the configuration:

 - Switch to edit mode by selecting the pencil icon.

 - Select “allowed apps” and enable “VPN is used only for selected apps.”